nikbearbrown/cancer-biology/chapters/04-genetics-and-genomic-instability-in-cancer.md

 - NCBI Bookshelf. *The Development and Causes of Cancer.* https://www.ncbi.nlm.nih.gov/books/NBK9963/
 - NCBI Bookshelf. *Molecular Biology of the Cell.* https://www.ncbi.nlm.nih.gov/sites/books/n/mboc4/
 - Hanahan, D. (2022).
 Hallmarks of Cancer: New Dimensions. *Cancer Discovery* 12, 31–46. https://aacrjournals.org/cancerdiscovery/article/12/1/31/675608

----

-## Prompts

-*No figures have been generated for this chapter yet.*